grantjenks/python-sortedcontainers/docs/introduction.rst

     $ python setup.py install

-:doc:`SortedContainers<index>` is also available in Debian distributions as `python-sortedcontainers` and `python3-sortedcontainers`.
+:doc:`Sorted Containers<index>` is also available in Debian distributions as `python-sortedcontainers` and `python3-sortedcontainers`.

 SortedList